Panagiotis Stamatakis

-Stamatakis was a leading figure of his day in Greek archaeology, being promoted to the country's highest archaeological office (Ephor General of Antiquities) in 1884.
-In the wider scholarly community, however, his work and significance was largely forgotten after his death.
-Modern reassessment of the excavations at Mycenae, fuelled in large part by the rediscovery in the early 21st century of Stamatakis' notebooks from the site, led in turn to a re-evaluation of his importance to the Mycenae excavations and to archaeology more generally: he has been described as "one of the great Greek archaeologists of the nineteenth century".
+Stamatakis was promoted to Ephor General in 1884.
+After his premature death in 1885, his work was largely forgotten, and most of his excavations remained unpublished.
+Modern reassessment of the excavations at Mycenae, fuelled in large part by the rediscovery in the early 21st century of Stamatakis's notebooks from the site, led in turn to a re-evaluation of his importance to the Mycenae excavations and to Greek archaeology: he has been described as "one of the great Greek archaeologists of the nineteenth century".